 Instructions

-- Preheat oven to 350 degrees F (180 C) and spray two 20 oz oven safe baking dishes with nonstick baking spray.
-Click for 20 oz oven safe bowls.
+1. Preheat oven to 350 degrees F. and spray two 20 oz oven-safe baking dishes with nonstick baking spray.

-- Rinse strawberries, gently dry with paper towel, then slice in half or quarters.
+1. Rinse strawberries, gently dry them with a paper towel, then slice in half or quarters.

-- In a medium mixing bowl, gently fold together strawberries, 2 ½ tbsp sugar, lemon juice and instant tapioca.
+2. In a medium bowl, gently fold together the sliced strawberries, 2 ½ tbsp sugar, lemon juice, and instant tapioca.

-- Cut butter into small cubes and add to flour mixture.
-Press butter in with a pastry blender or a fork until mixture looks like coarse meal.
-Click for a pastry blender.
+2. Cut butter into small cubes and add to flour mixture.
+Press butter in with a pastry cutter or a fork until the mixture looks like a coarse meal.

-- Drop batter mixture by spoonful evenly over fruit mixture in each dish.
+4. Drop the batter mixture by spoonfuls evenly over the fruit mixture in each dish.

-- Evenly sprinkle top of batter with coarse Turbinado sugar, divided evenly over each dish.
+1. Evenly sprinkle the top of the batter with coarse Turbinado sugar, divided evenly over each dish.

-- Place baking dishes on a baking sheet and bake in preheated oven for 40 minutes, or until topping is cooked through and golden and strawberries are tender.
+2. Place baking dishes on a baking sheet and bake in a preheated oven for 40 minutes, or until topping is cooked through and golden and strawberries are tender.

 Nutrition Information: